Uncover Your Audience's Questions

 See full sample reports: protein powder, oolong tea

 QuestionDB is not your typical keyword question tool.
-It can be be incredibly powerful and valuable for writers and marketers trying to grow a blog, but you need to use it correctly.
+It can be be incredibly powerful and valuable for small content marketing agencies, freelancers, and solo-preneurs.

 To get started, pick a broad keyword.
 For example, if you're a marketer, you might want to start with "seo" or "backlinks".
 If you're a nutrition writer, start with something like "keto" or "vegan".

-If you choose the right keyword, that will return you a large list of questions.
+If you choose the right keyword, QuestionDB will return you a large list of questions.

 From there, whether you're using the free or paid version of QuestionDB, you can dive deeper.